Ayalaaa09/Ayalaaa09/README.md

-- 👋 Hi, I’m @Ayalaaa09
+- 👋 Hello all, my name is Anthony Ayala from the greater Chicago land area!
 - 👀 I’m interested in sneakers, travel, fashion, food, entertainment, sports, and just living life!
-- 🌱 I’m currently learning Business Analytics at Wake Forest University's School of Business and working towards my Masters of Science!
+- 🌱 I’m a recent graduate from Wake Forest University's Master's in Business Analytics!
-- 💞️ I’m looking to collaborate on data analytics projects to build on my current skills in Python and SQL.
+- 💞️ I’m on the job search and looking to use my analytics experience into the great analytics career field!
+I am also happy to collaborate on data analytics projects to build on my current technical and analytical skills!
 I am interested in data that revolves around sports, entertainment, music, airlines, retail, technology, and a bit of banking.
 - 📫 You can reach out to me on LinkedIn @ https://www.linkedin.com/in/ayalax19/

 <!---